 Strategy 1 Details Reviews Strategy 1: Review and revise protocols of Chapter 37 by informing administrators of all changes.
-Formative Summative Strategy's Expected Result/Impact: Provide effective support to all students Nov Jan Mar June Staff Responsible for Monitoring: Prevention Specialist Schoolwide and Targeted Assisted Title I Elements: 2.6 25% 50% Strategy 2 Details Rev views Strategy 2: Student Support Services: Coordinate state mandated training of district staff for preventative, and emergency Formative Summative health services to ensure the safety of the school community.
-Strategy's Expected Result/Impact: Campus will be in compliance with all state mandated training for staff.
-Staff Responsible for Monitoring: Campus principals, directors and nurse coordinator Nov Jan Mar June 0% 30% X Strategy 3 Details Rev riews Strategy 3: Student Support Services: Coordinate the purchase of educational materials, supplies and fixed assets district Formative Summative wide for response to the health and safety needs of students and staff.
+Formative Strategy's Expected Result/Impact: Provide effective support to all students Nov Jan Mar June Staff Responsible for Monitoring: Prevention Specialist Schoolwide and Targeted Assistance Title I Elements: 2.6 25% 50% 75% 100% Strategy 2 Details Rev iews Strategy 2: Student Support Services: Coordinate state mandated training of district staff for preventative, and emergency Formative Summative health services to ensure the safety of the school community.
+Nov Jan Mar June Strategy's Expected Result/Impact: Campus will be in compliance with all state mandated training for staff.
+Staff Responsible for Monitoring: Campus principals, directors and nurse coordinator 0% 30% X X Strategy 3 Details Rev iews Strategy 3: Student Support Services: Coordinate the purchase of educational materials, supplies and fixed assets district Formative Summative wide for response to the health and safety needs of students and staff.
 Nov Jan Mar June Strategy's Expected Result/Impact: Campuses and auxiliary buildings will have staff that are prepared and equipped to respond to any health needs or health emergencies of staff and students.
-Staff Responsible for Monitoring: Campus principals, directors and nurse coordinator 30% 45% Strategy 4 Details Rev views • Strategy 4: Student Support Services: Coordinate the purchase of educational materials, supplies and fixed assets district Formative Summative wide for the completion of state mandated health screenings for students.
-Strategy's Expected Result/Impact: Mandatory screening for vision, hearing and other health problems will Nov Jan Mar June identify students that need to impact on student learning.
-Staff Responsible for Monit nination or lessening of their 0% 30% % No Progress Accomplished Continue/Modify X Discor tinue
+Staff Responsible for Monitoring: Campus principals, directors and nurse coordinator 30% 45% 55% →

+Strategy 4 Details Reviews Strategy 4: Student Support Services: Coordinate the purchase of educational materials, supplies and fixed assets district Formative Summative wide for the completion of state mandated health screenings for students.
+Nov Jan Mar June Strategy's Expected Result/Impact: Mandatory screening for vision, hearing and other health problems will identify students that need to be referred for further evaluation, resulting in the elimination or lessening of their impact on student learning.
+Staff Responsible for Monitoring: Nurse coordinator and campus nurses 0% 30% 45% 100% No Progress Accomplished - Continue/Modify X Discor ntinue